 Under the Health Insurance Portability and Accountability Act (HIPAA), certain information about a person’s health or health care services is classified as Protected Health Information (PHI).

 Google is committed to ensuring that our customers' data is safe, secure and always available.
-Data Studio supports HIPAA compliance (within the scope of the Data Studio Business Associate Addendum (BAA)) but ultimately customers are responsible for evaluating their own HIPAA compliance.
+Data Studio supports HIPAA compliance (within the scope of the Google Cloud Platform Business Associate Agreement (BAA)) but ultimately customers are responsible for evaluating their own HIPAA compliance.

 This article is intended to help security officers, compliance officers, IT administrators, and other employees in organizations who are responsible for HIPAA compliance use Data Studio in a way that meets your compliance needs.